PatrykJutrowski/Modern-JS-tutorial/Part1/lesson 2.18/readme.md

-This lesson is a summary about what we been learing fundamentals Summary we learn :
+This lesson is a summary about what we've been learing for this whole time.
+Summary we learn :
 - Code structure (how should it look like and displaying alerts)
 - Using strict